ArshRai17/cool-anemone/content/posts/review-of-darjeeling-tea-second-flush-2021.md

 It’s my second time drinking Okayti Estate’s second flush.
 The first time I drank their tea, I didn’t find any distinct flavour; however, it was a different experience this time.
 I think I will buy it again.

 This 2021 second flush (DJ164/2021) from Okayti tea estate has a deep amber colour and a sweet aroma.
 You will immediately feel the sweetness on your first sip with a light muscatel aftertaste.
 The sweet muscatel aftertaste tea lingers in your mouth as you continue to sip it.
-An excellent tea to drink in the afternoon or when you want to add some sweetness to your day.
+Okayti Premium Second Flush 2021 is an excellent tea to drink in the afternoon or when you want to add some sweetness to your day.

 ## Jungapana Premium Second Flush 2021 (DJ63/2021 FTGF0P1)

 Black teas from Jungpana tea estate are quite sought-after and often demand a high price in the market.
 I had tried their second flush a few times before, but it never hit my palate.
 Last year, as I was buying my monthly stock of Darjeeling’s second flush, I saw Jungapana’s Summer Chinary on sale at Teabox.
 I decided to try it one more time, and I liked it.
 This year I immediately got Jungapan’s 2021 second flush as soon as it was in the market.
 I bought it from Vahdam Teas this time.

 This 2021 second flush (DJ63/2021) from Jungpana tea estate has a subtle muscatel flavour and light aroma with a beautiful dark amber color when brewed.
 You will feel the subtle muscatel flavour wrapping your tongue, and it gets better after every sip.
-A full-bodied tea that is great in the morning or afternoon.
+Jungapana Premium Second Flush 2021 , is a full-bodied tea that is great in the morning or afternoon.
 Finish your cup with a big sip.